pingcap/docs/tidb-cloud/set-up-private-endpoint-connections-on-google-cloud.md

 ## Restrictions

+- This feature is applicable to TiDB Dedicated clusters created after April 13th, 2023.
+For older clusters, contact support for assistance.
 - Only the organization owner and the project owner can create Google Cloud Private Service Connect endpoints.
-- You can create up to 12 endpoints for each TiDB Dedicated cluster.
+- You can create up to 10 endpoints for each TiDB Dedicated cluster.
+- You can create up to 8 Google Cloud clusters in a project with the endpoint service configured.
 - The private endpoint and the TiDB cluster must be located in the same region.
 - Before you begin to create an endpoint:
     - [Enable](https://console.cloud.google.com/apis/library/compute.googleapis.com) the following APIs in your project: